Shopify/flash-list/documentation/docs/fundamentals/usage.md

 Called when the viewability of rows changes, as defined by the `viewabilityConfig` prop.
 Array of `changed` includes `ViewToken`s that both visible and non-visible items.
 You can use the `isViewable` flag to filter the items.

 :::note
 If you are tracking the time a view becomes (non-)visible, use the `timestamp` property.
+We make no guarantees that in the future viewability callbacks will be invoked as soon as they happen - for example, they might be deferred until JS thread is less busy.
 :::

 ### `overrideItemType`